Inspector general: Russia/Soviet Union

 The Office of Inspectors General of the Ministry of Defence of the Russian Federation was established in 2008, and consists of around thirty retired senior officers.
 The main task of the office is "to promote the organization of combat and operational training of troops, the construction and further development of the Armed Forces of the Russian Federation, the development of the theory and history of military art, and the education of personnel."
 It is the successor to the Soviet Armed Forces's Group of Inspectors General, which was dissolved in 1992.

+Sierra Leone

+In Sierra Leone the inspector general of police is the head of the Sierra Leone Police force nationally, which is one of the oldest continuously operational police services in Africa.
+The inspector general is assisted by a deputy inspector general, and several assistant inspectors general.

+Sri Lanka

+In Sri Lanka, the Inspector General of Police heads the Sri Lanka Police Service.

 Sweden

 In the Swedish Armed Forces the inspector general (generalinspektör or truppslagsinspektör) was the highest official for a military branch or combat arm.
 The first arm to have an inspector general was the artillery where the Master-General of the Ordnance had this function since 1634.
 Inspector general of the cavalry and inspector general of the service troops was founded in the 19th century.
 The infantry did not get an inspector general until 1914.
 The engineer troops and signal troops followed in 1937 and a surgeon general in 1941.
 In 1941 the commander of the coastal artillery was also renamed inspector general of the coastal artillery.

 In 1998 the previous inspectors general were abolished and the commanders of the major branches (army, air force and navy) was renamed "inspector general", renamed again to "branch inspector" in 2003 to resume the title commander in 2014.